rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 ```python
 ax.xaxis.set_ticks(range(1980, 2020, 10))  # minimal x-axis style
 ```
-I replcae the y-axis by star symbols.
+I replace the y-axis by star symbols.
 All in the interest of avoiding text.
 ```python
 ax.yaxis.set_visible(False)  # no numerical y-axis at all
 add_image(ax, 'grey_star.jpg', [1975, 0], 0.05)  # zero stars on sort of y-axis